Adrienne Warren: Career

 Warren began her career performing in musicals The Wiz and Dreamgirls before making her Broadway debut in the musical Bring It On in 2012.
 In 2016, she starred in Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed, for which she received Tony Award for Best Featured Actress in a Musical nomination.
 Warren also appeared in a number of television series, including Blue Bloods, Orange Is the New Black, and Black Box.

 In 2018, Warren was cast as Tina Turner in the West End production of Tina.
 She received critical praise for her performance as Turner and a Laurence Olivier Award for Best Actress in a Musical nomination.
 The following year, she performed in the Broadway production, winning the 2020 Tony Award for Best Actress in a Musical in 2021.

 In October 2020, it was announced that Warren was cast in her first television leading role in the ABC limited series Women of the Movement playing activist Mamie Till-Mobley, the mother of Emmett Till.

 In December 2020, Warren narrated the audiobook of Tina Turner's memoir Happiness Becomes You, which was released by the Simon & Schuster imprint Atria Books.

 In September 2021, Warren was cast in the epic film The Woman King starring Viola Davis.
 Inspired by true events from the 18th and 19th centuries Kingdom of Dahomey in Africa, Warren plays a warrior.

+She is set to star in the new musical Imitation of Life, based on the novel by Fannie Hurst, that will premiere Off-Broadway at The Shed beginning November 21, 2026.